Esther Stevens Brazer

 Esther Stevens Brazer (April 7, 1898 – October 30, 1945) was an American historian, noted especially for her interest in painted tinware.

 Brazer was the great-great-granddaughter of a tinsmith from Maine, Zachariah Brackett Stevens.
 Alongside Janet Waring, she was a pioneer in the study of American decorative art, especially the field of wall stenciling; she is also remembered for her research into the field of japanning.

 Her book Early American Decoration was the first scholarly work on the subject.
 She was active as a researcher for most of the last twenty years of her life, and was a collector and teacher in addition to being a writer.
-Brazer was among those experts invited to contribute to The Magazine ANTIQUES under the editorship of Alice Winchester.
-She is buried in Evergreen Cemetery in Portland, Maine.
-After her death the Historical Society of Early American Decoration was founded in her honor by a group of her students to propagate her work.
+She was among those experts invited to contribute to The Magazine ANTIQUES under the editorship of Alice Winchester.

+She died at age 47 in 1945 and is buried in Evergreen Cemetery in Portland, Maine.
+After her death, the Historical Society of Early American Decoration was founded in her honor by a group of her students to propagate her work.
 A small box decorated by Brazer in the style of a book, similar to works made by Zachariah Stevens, is held in the collection of the National Museum of American History.